amd/InfinityHub-CI/picongpu/docker/README.md

-# PETSc Docker Build Instructions
+# PIconGPU Docker Build Instructions
-Instructions on how to build a Docker Container with PETSc.
+Instructions on how to build a Docker Container with PIconGPU.

 ## System Requirements
 - Git